diffpy/diffpy.srfit/docs/source/index.rst

 =======

-diffpy.srfit is developed by members of the Billinge Group at Columbia University and at Brookhaven National Laboratory including Christopher L. Farrow, Pavol Juhás, Simon J.L.
+diffpy.srfit is developed by members of the Billinge Group at the University of California, Santa Barbara, Columbia University and at Brookhaven National Laboratory including Christopher L. Farrow, Pavol Juhás, Simon J.L.
 Billinge.

 The source code in *observable.py* was derived from the 1.0 version